trueskawka/generator-remark-gulp/README.md

 ### To-do

-1. Generator for a new `.sass` file
-2. Adding the generator to offical Yeoman generators
+1. Adding the generator to offical Yeoman generators
-3. Automatically updating with the latest version of Remark.js
+2. Automatically updating with the latest version of Remark.js